alkabil-audio/alkabil.site/DOCUMENTATION.md

 ## 6. Changelog

 Dates are the day the change was made (the rebuild began 2026-07-17).

+### 2026-07-19 — releases lay themselves out; "WE ARE" scales

+- **The release block no longer uses grid-row numbers at all.** It's now a plain two-column layout (`.artist-release`): the text flows (title → blurb → button) and `align-items: start` top-aligns the cover with the title by itself.
+Editing a release is now *only* editing content — no measuring, no calculating, no keeping row-starts in sync.

+  This removed every `--gd` from both artist pages' release sections, and with them three former manual rules: matching the cover's row-start to the title's, allocating enough rows for the blurb, and reserving columns so the button couldn't wrap.
+All three are now structural.
+- **"WE ARE A bespoke micro Label" scales with the window** — `clamp(1.6rem, 5.4vw, var(--h2-size))`, reaching full size around 1520px and shrinking below it, so it no longer overwhelms smaller desktops.
+Mobile unchanged.
+- §1.13c rewritten (it's now short: there's nothing to calculate). §2 gained a plain-language explanation of what `--gd`'s four numbers mean — **top / left / bottom / right**, with the last two being where the block *ends* rather than how far it spans — since the home page, newsletter and artist bios still use it. §1.1.3 and §1.11 updated to match.

 ### 2026-07-19 — release titles render as typed + `--gd` guide